Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 Description of this book

 The Mohr-Coulomb failure criterion is a fundamental constitutive law used in geotechnical engineering, but strictly speaking, it works well only under axisymmetric stress states.
 Finding its three-dimensional equivalent has been one of the most attractive, but challenging, tasks for geotechnical researchers in the past hundred years.
-The SMP failure criterion is the most reasonable three-dimensional extension of the Mohr-Coulomb failure criterion from the point of view of its physical meaning, mathematical expression and geometrical presentation.
+The SMP (Matsuoka – Nakai)failure criterion is the most reasonable three-dimensional extension of the Mohr-Coulomb failure criterion from the point of view of its physical meaning, mathematical expression and geometrical presentation.

 The Cam-clay model is a fundamental constitutive model in soil mechanics, but it is only suitable for normally consolidated clay under triaxial compression stress states.
 Therefore, to integrate the Cam-clay model with the SMP criterion and then to extend it to sand and other geomaterials is one of the fundamental tasks in geotechnical engineering.